Alternative Format Textbooks

 - National PASS Network

-Assists people with disabilities to access Social Security disability benefits and to use the program to fund vocational and educational opportunities through the program's work incentive programs.
+Assists people who have disabilities to access Social Security disability benefits and to use the program to fund vocational and educational opportunities through the program's work incentive programs.

 - Social Security Online